2024 Solar Incentives Guide for Berkeley, CA - Tax Credits & Rebates

 Federal Solar Incentives

-Click here to learn more about the new Inflation Reduction Act.
-The best way to fully understand how the new Clean Energy Credit will apply to you is to get in touch with your local Berkeley solar panel company.
+More information about the new Inflation Reduction Act can be found here.
+The best way to learn more about how the new Clean Energy Credit will apply to you is to speak with your local Berkeley solar panel installers directly.

 State & Local Solar Incentives